noncombatant/abc/README.md

 abc -o outfile file1.b [file2.b ...]
 ```

-If you want to compile and assemble only:
+If you want to compile and assemble only, but not link:

 ```sh
 abc -c file1.b [file2.b ...]
 ```

-To generate only the assembly:
+To generate only the assembly code:

 ```sh
 abc -S file1.b [file2.b ...]